The Ultimate Guide- Small Business Grants for Women in 2020

 Deadline: August 1st each year.

-The FedEx Small Business Grant is available to both men and women small business owners.
+The FedEx Small Business Grant is available to small business owners, men and women.
 Still, this is an excellent opportunity for women-owned businesses focusing on innovation, sustainability, and products serving niche and underserved markets.
-The 8th annual FedEx Small Business Grant Contest has ended with more than 4,000 applicants.
-However, you can sign up for FedEx E-mail and be among the first to hear the next entry period dates.

-The winner of the 2020 Grand prize received $50,000, but that’s not all.
-They also received $7,500 in FedEx Office print and business services.
-This can go a long way to cutting down on monthly expenses and reaching more customers.
+Three winners of the 2022 Grand prize received $50,000, but that’s not all.
+They also received $4,000 in FedEx Office print and business services.
+This can go a long way to cutting down monthly expenses and reaching more customers.

 Eligibility:

 That’s right.
 This is that Cartier.
 As in, the legendary jewelry brand.
 But Cartier does much more than create stunning jewelry and watches.
 The Cartier Women’s Initiative Award is given out once a year to 21 women entrepreneurs.
-Seven of the top finalists will be awarded USD$100,000, while the other 14 will receive $30,000 each.
-All finalists will get personalized business and financial coaching, along with workshops and networking sessions.
+Seven of the top finalists will be awarded USD $100,000, while the other 14 will receive $30,000 each.
+All finalists will get personalized business and financial coaching, workshops, and networking sessions.

 Eligibility: